-You will be seen by a nurse or healthcare assistant followed by one of the doctors working with the consultant ophthalmologist.
-If the treatment is suitable for you, you will be asked to read and sign a consent form, and will usually receive the treatment on the same day.
+You will be seen by a nurse or healthcare assistant followed by a doctor working with the consultant ophthalmologist.
+If the treatment is suitable for you, you will be asked to read and sign a consent form and will usually receive the treatment on the same day.
 You should expect to be in the clinic for the whole morning or afternoon.